OofMon2301/2023-UNI-Vault/2023/Semester 2 2023/MATH1051/Chapter 7/Series.md

 then the series is convergent.
 The alternating series test can only be used to show convergence, not divergence.

-## 7.11 Absolute and conditional convergence
+## 7.11 Absolute and Conditional Convergence

 A series $\sum_{n=0}^\infty a_{n}$ is called *absolutely convergent* if the series $\sum_{n=0}^\infty |a_{n}|$ is convergent.
 A series $\sum_{n=0}^\infty a_{n}$ is called *conditionally convergent* if it is convergent, but not absolutely convergent.